How to submit

 Middle-grade: funny, silly, disgusting, adventurous, witchy, spooky.
 I’m keen to see anything in this space that has a strong hook, a propulsive narrative, and series potential and I have a soft spot for nightmares, ghosts and dragons.
 In particular, I’d love to find a great story with a boy protagonist and lots of humour in the vein of Loki or Wimpy Kid, an action-packed adventure for readers of Percy Jackson and Lockwood & Co, and a great story with Wednesday vibes.
 And if you’ve written the next Skandar, please do send it my way!

 YA: I’m looking for true YA written for teenagers, I’m not the right person for cross-over and YA that could sit on an adult list.
 I’d love to see high concept fiction including romance, retellings with a twist (think Finding Her Edge), thrillers, dystopia in the vein of Songlight by Moira Buffini.
+One of my favourite YA fantasy novels is Hotel Magnifique, so if that’s what you’ve written I’d love to see it!

 I’m not currently considering any non-fiction.